Wind turbine: Savonius wind turbine

 These are drag-type devices with two (or more) scoops that are used in anemometers, Flettner vents (commonly seen on bus and van roofs), and in some high-reliability low-efficiency power turbines.
 They are always self-starting if there are at least three scoops.

-Twisted Savonius is a modified savonius, with long helical scoops to provide smooth torque.
+Twisted Savonius is a modified savonius with long helical scoops to provide smooth torque.
 This is often used as a rooftop wind turbine and has even been adapted for ships.

-Parallel

-The parallel turbine is similar to the crossflow fan or centrifugal fan.
-It uses the ground effect.
-Vertical axis turbines of this type have been tried for many years: a unit producing 10 kW was built by Israeli wind pioneer Bruce Brill in the 1980s.